Accessibility Resources

 Getting Started with AR

-AR staff do their best to ensure students with disabilities have equal access for participation in campus courses, programs, and activities.
+AR staff do their best to ensure students with disabilities have equal access for participation in campus courses, programs, and activities, and processes.
 Once a student registers with AR, they are regarded as a student with a disability and receive protection against disability discrimination based on federal and state law.

 1. Click on the “AR Application” button at the top of this page.